Table of Contents

 - Data profiling: This process involves reviewing the data in detail, running statistical models, and comparing and contrasting the data to its own metadata.
 This is the starting point in the DQM process and sets the standard for how to improve the quality of the information.

-- Data quality: In order for a good assessment of the data, you should create rules or parameters based on your business goals.
-These rules will define if the data is considered valuable or something needs to be fixed.
+- Data quality: In order for a good assessment of the data, you should create rules or parameters based on your general goals.
+These rules will define if the data is considered valuable or if something needs to be fixed.

 - Data reporting: This is the process of removing and recording all compromising data.